 Some organisations collect exit information through exit questionnaire and systematically record in system for analysis.
 Other organisations collect the information through exit interviews, and comments filed are descriptive statements for review.
-Such information may include reasons of attrition, possible named new employer, salary premium, comments on organisation work environment and practices.
+Such information may include reasons of attrition, possible names of new employers, salary premium, comments on organisation work environment and practices.